bpbond/rh-changes/README.md

 # rh-changes

-The [2010 Nature paper](http://www.nature.com/nature/journal/v464/n7288/full/nature08930.html) concluded by saying yeah, Rs is increasing, but we don't know if this is an acceleration of the C cycle, or a feedback. **Can we test this?**
+The [2010 Nature paper](http://www.nature.com/nature/journal/v464/n7288/full/nature08930.html) concluded by saying yes, we think Rs is increasing, but we don't know if this is an acceleration of the C cycle, or a climate feedback (or both).
+Our _a priori_ expectation is that an overall warming climate will result in  **Can we test this from observations?**

-Potential lines of evidence:
+Potential lines of evidence might include:
-- RH/RS temporal trend
+- Rh/Rs temporal trend
-- RH response to climate anomalies
+- Rh response to climate anomalies
-- RS relationship to Fluxnet GPP
+- Rs relationship to Fluxnet GPP
-- RS relationship to MODIS and Beer GPP
+- Rs relationship to MODIS and Beer GPP
-- RS relationship to SIF
+- Rs relationship to SIF

-Next steps?
-- update SRDB (below)
-- Check Hashimoto, Hursh papers for factors affecting Rs and Rh, include
-- Could we calculate a Q10 or flux from this?
-Hmm.

-SRDB updating priority:
-- ~~2013 and 2014 studies reporting RH and RS~~
-- ~~2015 studies reporting RS and/or RH~~
+- Rs rises over time

+What we did:
+- Updated the global [Soil Respiration Database](http://www.biogeosciences.net/7/1915/2010/) with data through 2015
-- missed Epule studies
+-

-- At this point, we have more-or-less-final rh-changes dataset
-- other 2013-2015 studies (and then write Scientific Data paper)
+To re-run our analysis
+- All scripts used are included in this repository
+- Unless you want to rebuild everything from the underlying SRDB, Hadley, MODIS, MTE, etc., datasets, it's simplest to use a pre-processed dataset and start with the main analysis script `4-analysis.R`
+- Copy the `srdb-filtered.csv` file from the `reproducibility/` folder to `outputs/` (you may need to create the latter if no scripts have been run yet)
+- Run the analysis script.
+Note that the original script logs, including R session information details, are archived in `reproducibility/`